mjpitz/mjpitz/content/blog/2020-09-30-slos-for-oss.md

 #### Production outage scenarios

 Once the worksheet is complete, each line can be turned into a production outage scenario.
-You can prioritize completion based on their relative risk factors.
+You can prioritize completion based on their relative risks.
 Production outage scenarios are a lot like runbooks, but consolidated and focused on a single failure.
 Each scenario contains the following information: